sje30/sharing-report/editorial-outline.md

 This is a draft outline to send to Nature Neuroscience for comment as an editorial type piece.
-Ideally I think it should be quiet short, say 1500-2000 words, which may preclud the final section (FAQ).
+Ideally I think it should be quiet short, say 1500-2000 words, which may preclude the final section (FAQ).

 # Background